ljsinclair/featurebase-docs/docs/concepts/concept-roaring-bitmap-format.md

 ## What is the RBF data file?

-Roaring Bitmap Format (RBF) is a collection of b-trees serialized to disk that contain a page heirarchy used to store:
+Roaring Bitmap Format (RBF) is a collection of b-trees serialized to disk that contain a page hierarchy used to store:
 * RBF metadata
 * a b-tree structure that stores data in Roaring Bitmap containers.